mitre/emass_client/docs/developers.md

 # Developers Instructions

-The documentation provided in this repository describes the eMASS REST API (v3.3) structure.
+The documentation provided in this repository describes the eMASS REST API structure.
 It is an OpenAPI (v3.0.3) specification compliant describing and visualizing the eMASS RESTful API web services (endpoints).

 The API is documented in YAML and can be viewed utilizing Swagger Editor or Visual Studio Code (VSC) with swagger and yaml extensions.

 ## Visualizing
 ### Viewing the API via Swagger

 There are online tool options for viewing and editing OpenAPI compliant RESTfull APIs like the eMASS API documentations.
-Some of these tools are Swagger Editor or SwaggerHub. <strong>We discourage the utilization of any online capability for editing a controlled unclassified API document</strong>.
+Some of these tools are Swagger Editor or SwaggerHub.

 ***Note***: We recommend utilizing the instruction provided here for viewing or editing the eMASS API.